-Often a poor diet lacking in the important nutrients can have a profound effect on your happiness, energy and concentration levels.
+Often a poor diet lacking in the important nutrients can have a profound effect on your happiness, energy, and concentration levels.
 Besides feeling drained or distracted, you can also negatively affect your brain health.
-Several nutrients like omega-3 fatty acids and L-theanine help you feel alert, calm, energized and happy.
-By supplementing correctly and following a diet rich in a few key vitamins will help promote good mental health.
+Several nutrients like omega-3 fatty acids and L-theanine help you feel alert, calm, energized, and happy.
+Supplementing correctly and following a diet rich in a few key vitamins will help promote good mental health.

 Sometimes we think we’re feeling a certain way for no apparent reason.
 Guess again.
 It is your brain chemistry out of balance and telling you to act quickly.
 The brain uses various messenger substances (neurotransmitters) to regulate mood, behavior, and other mental functions.
 According to Brain and Health, when your brain transmitters are balanced.
 You can think more clearly, feel happier, and experience greater well-being.

 The correct neurotransmitter balance is essential for living a brain-healthy life.
 The better your transmitters work with each other, the closer you are to having an optimal mental function, which is especially important when stress reaches an unhealthy level.

 This is the number one supplement I’d recommend to help you manage your mood, concentration, and stress levels.
 Luckily, you can get L-theanine in supplement form and through drinking lots of natural teas.
 It can help with relaxation, focus, and sleep.
 However, it won’t make you sleepy during the day.
 Let’s take a closer look at L-theanine and its calming, centering, brain-protecting abilities.